 Intent to Return to Work

 A district may require an employee on FMLA leave to report periodically on the employee's status and intent to return to work.
 The district's policy regarding such reports may not be discriminatory and must take into account all of the relevant facts and circumstances related to the individual employee's leave situation.
 29 C.F.R.
 825.311

 Fitness for Duty Certification

-As a condition of restoring an employer who took FMLA leave due to the employee's own serious health condition, an employer may have a uniformly applied policy or practice that requires all similarly situated employees (i.e., same occupation, same serious health condition) who take leave for such conditions to obtain and present certification from the employee's health-care provider that the employee is able to resume work.
+As a condition of restoring an employee who took FMLA leave due to the employee's own serious health condition, a district may have a uniformly applied policy or practice that requires all similarly situated employees (i.e., same occupation, same serious health condition) who take leave for such conditions to obtain and present certification from the employee's health-care provider that the employee is able to resume work.
 A district may require that the certification specifically address the employee's ability to perform the essential functions of the employee's job.
 29 C.F.R.
 825.312

 Failure to Provide Certification